abbeyjackson/modularized-app-development/BasicModularization/README.md

 You may be tempted to modify the `User` class directly inside the `UserData` module however doing that would negate everything you gain by modularization.
 The power of modularization is being able to develop features independent of each other (which allows for reusability and better testing).
 When you are trying to determine how to get modules to interact with each other try to think of ways to abstract those layers apart rather than having them communicate directly.
 This could be achieved with view models in your app or simply extensions - again, in your app.

-Think of your app as the place where everything is connected and with that in mind as yourself "what can I do to connect these?"
+Think of your app as the place where everything is connected and with that in mind ask yourself "what can I do to connect these?"

 ## Testing

 In the  `UserData` test target there is a demonstration of how you can access internal functionality on unrelated modules.
 This demonstration is there as a warning.
 I absolutely _do not_ recommend doing this on purpose.
 Doing so would violate unit testing principles.
+If the modules do not know about each other in the project space they should not know about each other in the test space either.

 Additionally an aggregate target on the app has been added and named "Workspace Testing" and is there to demonstrate one way of setting up your test targets.
 Please read the comment in the runscript phase of that target for more information.